Substra/substra-backend/README.md

 For displaying data in a web browser, you will have to override your headers, especially the Accept header for specifiying the version.
 You can use the modheader extension available [here for Chrome](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj) and [here for Firefox](https://addons.mozilla.org/en-US/firefox/addon/modheader-firefox/):

 You can then configure it like that:
 ![](assets/modheader_config.png)

 Now you can reach http://localhost:8000/ :tada:

+## License

+This project is developed under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](./LICENSE) file.